Maybach 57 and 62: Maybach 57S Cruisero Coupé by Xenatec

 In 2010, German coachbuilder Xenatec unveiled the Maybach 57S Cruisero, a 2-door conversion of the Maybach 57S.
 The Cruisero has the same length, wheelbase, and 6.0-litre V12 engine as the 57S it is based on, making it the longest 2-door that is not from 1970s.
 It is reported that the car was approved by Daimler and engineered to the same standard as other Maybachs.
-Only 8 cars were reportedly produced before Xenatec filed for bankruptcy.
+A total of 8 cars were reportedly produced before Xenatec filed for bankruptcy.
 Cruisero car number 4 (as seen on the door sill), ordered new by Muammar Gaddafi, was listed for sale in early 2021 in the Netherlands.